it3xl/git-repo-sync/README.md

   * check that gAWK (GNU AWK) is installed on your machine.
 Consider [this case](https://askubuntu.com/questions/561621/choosing-awk-version-on-ubuntu-14-04/561626#561626) if you are going to update mAWK to gAWK on Ubuntu.
 * Tune any automation to run **git-repo-sync** periodically - crones, schedulers, Jenkins, GitLab-CI, etc.
 Or run it yourself.

-## Thoughts

-You are welcomed to share your thoughts, for example in [issues](https://github.com/it3xl/git-repo-sync/issues)

 ## Contacts